 Ah, Estonia.
 If you ever want to experience a truly singular culture, this is it.
 Keen on vast forests and the quiet of the countryside?
 You can get it here in spades.
 But then there is also the unique charms of Tallinn and its Old Town, which enjoys UNESCO recognition.
 Not to mention the impressive St Nicholas church, and imposing Kadriorg Palace.
 From hidden gems to must-see marvels, Estonia has it all.

 The Republic of Moldova is a landlocked country in Eastern Europe, bordered by Romania and Ukraine.
 The capital of Chișinău is the commercial, cultural, and social centre of Moldova.
 Moldova is perhaps best known for its wonderful wine and the fact that it has the highest percentage of land dedicated to vineyards of any country in the world.
 Its top wine regions include Nistreana and Codru.
 The latter is home to some of the worlds largest cellars.
 Enjoy the arts?
 Chișinău, Moldova’s capital, offers unrivalled options in theatre, music, opera, and ballet performances.
-There are also plenty of Soviet-era architecture and engaging museums to enjoy.
+There is also plenty of Soviet-era architecture and engaging museums to enjoy.
 Explore some of Moldova’s top sights on tour with Expat Explore!

 Easily accessible from pretty much anywhere in Europe, Slovakia is situated slap bang in the middle of all the splendour the continent has to offer.
 Picturesque mountains and well-preserved castles abound, and the bigger cities feature plenty of modern-day attractions as well (think excellent shopping and a vibey nightlife).
 The capital of Bratislava has an electric ambience and also offers a host of historical attractions, such as the medieval old town and hilltop castle.
 Best of both!